npalomin/sind/training.md

 - parcel_st.qml
 - CONTEXT_st.qml
 - CONTEXT.gpkg
-- 0_training.gpkg (from the folder "BUILDINGS")
+- b_training.gpkg (from the folder "BUILDINGS")
-- 1_training.gpkg (from the folder "PARCELS")
+- p_training.gpkg (from the folder "PARCELS")

 Inside your "SIA_mapping" folder create a two new folders: "BUILDINGS_*your nickname*" and "PARCELS_*your nickname*"

 1. Open QGIS.

-2. Load spatial data layers (the 3 .gpkg files).
+2. Load spatial data layers (the 3 .gpkg files) in your "SIA_mapping" folder.
 Drag and drop, or Layer / Add Layer / Add Vector Layer...

-3. Organise the layer on the layers panel using drag and drop in the following order '0_training', '1_training', 'CONTEXT'.
+3. Organise the layer on the layers panel using drag and drop in the following order 'b_training', 'p_training', 'CONTEXT'.
 For the updating the spatial data after the surveys from the notes on your __basemap sheets__ you will find the respective file on the "BUILDINGS" and "PARCELS" folder.

 4. Add style to the layers.
-Select layer on the layer panel [mouse rigth click] / Properties... , then at the bottom of the Symbology tab / Style / Load Style... in the next window verify that 'Symbology' and 'Labels' boxes are selected then / File... (browse for the corresponding .qml file) Open / Load Style / OK .
+Select layer on the layer panel [mouse rigth click] / Properties... , then at the bottom of the Symbology tab / Style / Load Style... in the next window verify that 'Symbology' and 'Labels' boxes are selected then / File... (browse for the corresponding .qml file -- building, parcel and CONTEXT) Open / Load Style / OK .

 5. Explore the map using the wheel of your mouse to pan and zoom.
 You will see the same information you have on your basemap sheets.